mensadilabs/Immich-Gallery/README.md

 ### Photos Tab
 - Browse all your photos in a grid layout
-- Tap any photo to view it full-screen
+- Tap any photo to view it full-screen with navigation
+- View EXIF information including camera settings and location
 - Use the remote to navigate between photos
-- Pull to refresh to sync with your server
+- Infinite scrolling with automatic loading

+### People Tab
+- Browse all people detected in your photo library
+- Tap a person to view all photos featuring them
+- See person names, birth dates, and favorite status
+- Navigate through person photos in grid view

 ### Albums Tab
 - View all your Immich albums
 - Tap an album to see its contents
 - Navigate through album photos in grid view

+### Settings Tab
+- Switch or add users.
+- Manage thumbnail cache
+- Clear cached data
+- View cache statistics

 ## Troubleshooting